pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum1.md

 The other point would be to do something like a custodial wallet, that could be the next solution, to do a custodial wallet by saying, okay, the people in China, let's say the people in this country, the people in this country are not allowed to do that.
-They just, they don't have a wallet themselves.
+They just,... they don't have a wallet themselves.
 They just have access to a website.
 And this website is then being hosted in Germany.
 And this website is then doing somehow the transaction on behalf of them.
 This means they are not actually doing any currency or cryptocurrency transactions in China.
-What they do is they just use a website and they just don't know that there are some cryptocurrencies behind it.
+What they do is they just use a website and they just even don't know that there are some cryptocurrencies behind it.
 So we completely hide all the blockchain stuff.
 That could be the other solution.
-But then there's no longer really a distributed app, which is at the moment, at the moment, it's really a JavaScript app running in the browser that is completely communicating with the blockchain through a smart contract.
+But then there's no longer really a distributed app, which is at the moment.
+At the moment, it's really a JavaScript app running in the browser that is completely communicating with the blockchain through a smart contract.
 So there's nothing on a server.
 It's completely serverless.
 Just a smart contract.
-There is the app that you download from a server in Germany, okay?
+There is the app that you have to download from a server in Germany, okay.
 But then it's completely running in your browser, just communicating with the smart contract.
 And they could have a point by saying that this is probably not allowed in their particular country.
-We would see how this works.
+We will see how this works.

-But that brings us now to the point that we are talking about apps, distributed apps, or decentralized apps, about smart contracts.
+But that brings us now to the point that we are talking about next, distributed apps, or decentralized apps, about smart contracts.
 And with this, I hand over to Ivan, who is going to tell you something about smart contracts, how to develop them, how they actually work on the Ethereum blockchain.